AJGranowski/FRC-Java-Programming-Tutorial/doc/level-3.md

 ### OI.java ###
 This is the **O**perator **I**nput file.
 This is where all of the buttons and stuff will be created.

+The code in the OI.java file is usually something like `<Button>.whenPressed( new MyCommandToDoStuff() );`

 If you are using an Xbox 360 controller, you might want to include [this](https://github.com/owatonnarobotics/XboxController) file to make things easier.

-The process of this file is usually something like `<Button>.whenPressed( new MyCommandToDoStuff() );`

 ## Robot.java ##